One of the great benefits of pursuing a degree in German is the option to study abroad.

 Most of these options are offered by the systemwide UC Education Abroad Program (UCEAP).
 A summer program for advanced math is a UCB faculty-led program offered by UCB’s Summer Abroad unit.

 For all of these programs, any financial aid you receive to study at Cal will go with you to Germany.
 Courses, units, and grades will transfer automatically to your UCB transcript.

 To see all the options offered by Berkeley Study Abroad, use the Explore tool on the BSA homepage http://studyabroad.berkeley.edu/ .
 Simply choose Germany from the Country menu and click “See Options.”
 Click on the + and read basic information about each program.
 Click on the arrow to go to the webpage specific to that program for further details.
 The grid also includes the application deadline and the link to apply.

 Deadlines to apply for summer and fall start as early as November.
 Deadlines for spring are in April.
 It’s never too early to start investigating your options.

-For all questions about UC’s Education Abroad Program, please contact the UC Berkeley Study Abroad Advisor for Germany, Scott McElhinney.
+For all questions about BSA’s programs in Germany, please contact your UC Berkeley Study Abroad Advisor for Germany, Scott McElhinney.